arrow_icon

 As a teenager’s teeth aren’t as fixed in position as an older person’s teeth, Invisalign for teenagers can be a highly effective treatment method.
 It comes with a mandibular advancement feature and precision wings to fix overbites in teens and gradually move the lower jaw.
 That being said, for teens to undergo Invisalign, they must have most of their permanent teeth around and the discipline of an adult.

 For Invisalign treatment to be effective, the clear aligners must be worn for at least 20 hours a day, though 22 hours would be the best.
 If a teen does not have the discipline to wear their aligners for the stipulated number of hours daily, then Invisalign might not be the best course of treatment.
-Fortunately, Invisalign for teens comes with a built-in safeguard for parents to monitor if their kids are wearing their aligners long enough everyday.
+Fortunately, Invisalign for teens comes with a built-in safeguard for parents to monitor if their kids are wearing their aligners long enough every day.

 Invisalign for adults

-Invisalign for adults may take a longer treatment time to yield desirable results compared to younger patients.
-This is not a universal rule but a noticeable trend as younger mouths are typically healthier.
 Regardless of the time taken, Invisalign has helped many patients in their 20s and above and even seniors achieve a beautiful smile.
-There’s even been cases of patients in their 80s who experienced life-changing results because of Invisalign.
+There have even been cases of patients in their 80s who experienced life-changing results because of Invisalign!
 Often, bone density is what determines whether an adult is suitable for Invisalign.
 As older individuals tend to have problems with bone density, some teeth may have problems or move very easily.
 A good dentist will do the necessary checks to ensure Invisalign can produce fruitful results.

 Is there a minimum age requirement to get on Invisalign?

-Additionally, younger patients can opt for blue wear indicators on the outside of their aligners that will help them ensure they’re wearing their invisalign clear aligners for long enough daily.
+Additionally, younger patients can opt for blue wear indicators on the outside of their aligners that will help them ensure they’re wearing their Invisalign clear aligners for long enough daily.

 Invisalign can benefit almost anyone

 So long as an individual meets the necessary criteria and wears the aligners as instructed, they will definitely benefit and see desirable results.
-The longer the retainers are worn, the faster the teeth move and the cleaner the results.
-If you considering waiting till you are older to get Invisalign, be careful not to wait till your bone density or mouth health declines and risk missing out on the window of opportunity to get a beautiful smile.
+The longer the alingersare worn, the faster the teeth move and the cleaner the results.

 What sort of retainers are best for me?

-After your smile is corrected with Invisalign, you will need to wear a night retainer in order to maintain your new straightened teeth.
+After your smile is corrected with Invisalign, you will need to wear a night retainer to maintain your new straightened teeth.
 At Dental Designs, we highly recommend you use the Zendura retainer.
 It boasts the benefits of having:

 • Proven resistance to stains